MVesuviusC/bioinformatics_meeting/renv/README.md

 Make sure you're using the proper R version for the project.
 We should likely make a note of the R version in the main qmd file.

+When using VScode, make sure you enable the "Use Renv Lib Path" setting in the R extension settings, to avoid getting errors about jsonlite not being installed even though it totally is.
+You'll need to restart vscode for this to take affect.

 # Installing packages
 Keep in mind you may need to load modules before you install some packages.
 See https://gist.github.com/MVesuviusC/8aa0cce0a01a72caeacbd048f8046d08 for example.